 Why not just use Unity?

 In the years I’ve spent running GamefromScratch.com, DevGa.me and on YouTube, you notice certain questions stand out over time.
 Originally it was “What language should I use” or “Should I use C++?”.
 These days though, there is one question that comes up far more often than any other.
+(Please note, this answer includes affiliate links which means we may earn a commission if you make a purchase after following the link).

 Why not just use Unity?

-In just about every game engine review I’ve done, this comment will no doubt come up… and frankly it’s a fair one.
+In just about every game engine review I’ve done, this comment will no doubt come up… and frankly, it’s a fair one.
 In this day and age, I don’t think anyone would argue that Unity is the dominant game engine.
 So… why should you choose an engine other than Unity?
 Why do all these various game engines exist if you could just use Unity?
 Well… let’s look at exactly that question.

 First, let’s start with the opposite question…